 Also, whether you are eligible for regular LIHEAP payments or Crisis Assistance payments will influence your maximum benefit amount.

-As of 2022, the maximum annual heating benefit amount in Kentucky is $200 and the minimum annual benefit amount is $50.
-And the maximum annual cooling benefit amount in Kentucky is $400 and the minimum annual benefit amount is $100.
+As of 2024, the maximum annual benefit amount in Kentucky is $250 and the minimum annual benefit amount is $94

 To qualify for LIHEAP in Kentucky, you must meet the following requirements: